suzannejmatthews/PDC-Unplugged/content/activities/CompanyAnalogy.md

 presented (47% strongly agree, 46% agree).
 Of the 105 respondents, 16 specifically
 mentioned the use of the analogies as being "most helpful" to their learning.

+(Bogaerts2014) used the question component of the company analogy as part of a larger unit in parallelism in a CS1 course.
+He mentions that the total amount of time spent on parallelism was larger in the section that used analogies and hands-on activities compared to the one that presented the topics in a traditional lecture-style format (4 hours vs 90 minutes).
+However, the section that used analogies and hands-on activities performed better than those who received the information in a traditional lecture-format.
+Bogaerts argues that it is much better to spend more time on fewer parallel concepts in a hands-on way in an introductory course, rather than covering a variety of parallel concepts in a non-hands-on way.
+The final conclusion drawn is that analogies and hands-on activities enabled students to learn better and stimulated greater interest in the subject than a course that delivered the material in a typical lecture-style fashion.
+(Bogaerts2017) extends the assessment of the original paper, but found that while student interest increased, the desire to learn more decreased.
+The authors theorize that this is because most of the students in the course were non-majors who will not be pursuing computing in the future.

 ---

 ## Citations